Iancic/Polarized-Profits/readme.txt

 g) Menus Rework (With Main Menu Tutorial Image in Photoshop Collage)
 h) Code Transition Class that gets player at every scene beggining and Transition End At Changing Scene

+Other Notes:
+make a list with predefined flags and object pooling enumerators as game scene manager pointers case if s classes headers function and other dictionary

+particles don t get deleted just get flagged

+visual ray of attraction / denial

+INTERVIEW ARE YOU TEACHEABLE, CHALLENGES THAT I OVERCOME WHAT WAS HARD ON THE GAME, 3DGEP COURSE

+CHECK FOR LINKS, IMG, VIDEOS, MOCK INTAKE

+CMGT - cREATIVE MEDIA AND GAME TECHNOL

+BUAS CMGT